bc-li/nabert-large/README.md

     * NAQANet
     * NABERT
     * NABERT+
 * We also retrained NABERT+ with BERT-Large, which gained an 10% improvement on dev datasets of [Discrete Reasoning Over the content of Paragraphs](https://allenai.org/data/drop) (DROP).
 * A detailed report
-* Also some failed attempts of migrating BERT encoders to RoBERTa and AlBERT (due to time limit).

 The codes and training configs are based on [@raylin1000](https://github.com/raylin1000)(NABERT Model) and [AI2](https://github.com/allenai/allennlp-models/blob/main/allennlp_models/rc/models/naqanet.py).